shini2311/SQL-PROJECT/README.md

 ```
 <h3>2.
 Data Exploration & Cleaning</h3>

-<b>• Record Count:</b> Determine the total number of records in the dataset.
+<b>  • Record Count:</b> Determine the total number of records in the dataset.

-<b>• Customer Count:</b> Find out how many unique customers are in the dataset.
+<b>  • Customer Count:</b> Find out how many unique customers are in the dataset.

-<b>• Category Count:</b> Identify all unique product categories in the dataset.
+<b>  • Category Count:</b> Identify all unique product categories in the dataset.

-<b>•Null Value Check:</b> Check for any null values in the dataset and delete records with missing data.
+<b>  • Null Value Check:</b> Check for any null values in the dataset and delete records with missing data.

 ```
 SELECT  SUM(transactions_id)  FROM retail_sales_data;